sunfounder/sunfounder_vincent_kit_for_arduino/README.md

 <a id="update"></a>
 ## Update:

+2023-09-22:
+- Modify the diagram and code analysis of 3.1_Reversing_Aid.

 2023-09-11:
  - Updated Arduino IDE-related usage tutorials.
  - Modified prompts and code analysis for projects that require library usage.